 As the Eagle Mountain and Pole Creek wildfires raged across Utah Valley in September, BYU YDigital Lab Managing Director Adam Durfee saw another destructive force raging across local news and social media: misinformation.

 “A very popular, trustworthy Utah news outlet published a story about the fires that was blatantly inaccurate,” Durfee said.
 “And then a second story misrepresented the amount of fire containment, which gave people a very scary amount of security they shouldn’t have had.”

 Durfee cited less informed sources as the origin point for most of the misinformation.
-To help combat the problem, he was asked by a communications team based out of a temporary fire headquarters in Salem, Utah, to help create a centralized data hub, according to The Daily Universe.
+To help combat the problem, he was asked by a communications team based out of a temporary fire headquarters in Salem, Utah, to help create a centralized data hub.